Safeguarding Essentials has 18 secondary assembly plans - scroll down for details and samples

 This cyber bullying assembly plan offers secondary school teachers the opportunity to give the students the information, awareness and knowledge to know if someone is trying to cyber bullying them or if a friend is being targeted.
 Through the assembly, the students will learn how to react to cyber bullying and where to find information on what actions they should take to stop it.

-The assembly plan addresses the theme of ‘Safer Internet Day’ for 2018: ‘Create, Connect and Share Respect: a better internet starts with you'.
+The assembly plan addresses the theme of ‘Safer Internet Day’ for 2019: ‘Together for a better internet'.
 This assembly presentation highlights the positive ways in which the online world can be used.
 As part of this assembly, children are given examples of how to use the Internet in a constructive way and are encouraged to come up with their own tips.

 This excellent secondary assembly resource allows secondary teachers to raise their students’ awareness and understanding of the phenomena of internet trends, which became popular due to their proliferation over social networks.